khz538/meetup/API-Documentation.md

       "statusCode": 400,
       "errors": {
         "venueId": "Venue does not exist",
-        "name": "Name must be at least 5 characters", "type": "Type must be Online or In person", "capacity": "Capacity must be an integer",
+        "name": "Name must be at least five characters", "type": "Type must be Online or In person", "capacity": "Capacity must be an integer",
         "price": "Price is invalid",